Kawagoe, Saitama: History

-Kawagoe is part of ancient Musashi Province and the area was heavily contested between the Later Hōjō clan and the two branches of the Uesugi clan, as they vied for control of the Kantō region.
+Kawagoe is part of ancient Musashi Province.
+In the medieval period, the Kawagoe area was associated with the Uesugi and Hōjō clans.
+Kawagoe Castle was built in 1457 by Ōta Dōshin and Ōta Dōkan on behalf of Uesugi Mochitomo, and the castle and surrounding area later came under Hōjō control.
 In the 1450s, Kawagoe was held by the Yamanouchi branch of the Uesugi Clan.
 Decades later, Hōjō Ujitsuna seized Kawagoe Castle in 1537, and the city served as an important base of operations when the Later Hōjō clan sought to gain control of the Kantō.
 For roughly two decades after that, the Uesugi launched a number of attempts to regain the region.
 This culminated in the 1545 Battle of Kawagoe, as the heavily outnumbered Hōjō garrison of Kawagoe defeated an attempted siege of Kawagoe Castle.
 This victory would lead to the end of Uesugi power in the region, and the near-total destruction of the clan.
 The Hōjō having secured themselves in the region, Kawagoe served for another forty-five years as a satellite castle town defending Edo, and the clan's central castle at Odawara.
 Kawagoe's location on the Arakawa River and near the Edo River were important elements of its tactical significance in defending the Kantō region from potential attacks from the north.

-During the Edo period, Kawagoe Castle was the headquarters of the Kawagoe Domain under the Tokugawa shogunate, which had the largest kokudaka of any holding in the Kantō region outside of the control of the Tokugawa clan.
-The city prospered as a commercial and transshipment center and was nicknamed the "kitchen of Edo".
+During the Edo period, Kawagoe Castle was the seat of the Kawagoe Domain under the Tokugawa shogunate.
+The castle town developed as a commercial center, with goods transported between Kawagoe and Edo via the Shingashi River.
 After the Meiji restoration, it briefly became capital of Kawagoe Prefecture (1871) then Iruma Prefecture (1871–1873), before becoming part of Saitama Prefecture.

 The town of Kawagoe was created within Iruma District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
 A large part of the town was destroyed in a fire on May 13, 1893 and was rebuilt with many structures using construction techniques of traditional kura warehouses.
 On December 1, 1922 Kawagoe merged with neighboring Senba Village, and was elevated to city status, with a population of 30,359.

 The village of Tanomozawa was annexed in 1939.
 The city escaped World War II with only minor damage.
 The city expanded in 1955 by annexing the villages of Yoshino, Furuya, Minamifuruya, Takashina, Fukuhara, Daito, Kasumigaseki, Naguwashi and Yamada.
 In December 1999, the old core of Kawagoe was designated a Historic Preservation District.
 On April 1, 2003, Kawagoe was designated a core city with increased local autonomy.